18 August 2023

 More Tucson Jones Photo Fun!
 (1996 Toros)

 Recently, a Tucson-based eBay seller of all kinds of random items posted a large lot of Tucson Sidewinders memorabilia.
 The lot consisted of several programs (mostly with at least one player autograph within), a 1999 MultiAd Sidewinders team set, but also an assortment of the Jones Photo "Player Cards".
-The photos were mostly obscured, but I could make out several players that I'd seen before, but there were just so many I had to grab it to see who might be lurking under that pile.
+The photos were mostly obscured, and while I could make out several players that I'd seen before, there were just so many I had to grab it to see who might be lurking under that pile.

 The pile of stuff was sent priority, so it was here in two days, and after it was on its way, the seller told me they'd found some other Tucson Toros items and threw those in.
 So I'll start with those gems.